gotchoices/MyCHIPs/doc/learn-protocol.md

 It can be generalized to the simpler case above where an invoice is requested from a direct partner.

 Now we can derive the following state diagram to describe the direct chit protocol from the perspective of a single entity.
-Note, the states for setting chits are shown as being treated right along with regular transaction chits, and depicted as:
+Note, the states for setting chits are shown right along with regular transaction chits, and depicted as:
-- User.pend.good, User.good: Settings made by our local user, and
+- Hold.pend.good, Hold.good: Settings made by our local user, and
-- Peer.good: Settings made by the remote peer.
+- Part.good: Settings made by the remote partner peer.

 [![state-chit](uml/state-chit.svg)](uml/state-chit.svg)

-### Chit Consensus
+### Chit Chain Consensus
-The last step in this diagram refers to a consensus process.
+The last step in the diagram above refers to a consensus process.
 This is a sub-protocol by which the peers at each end of a common tally agree upon which order chits are entered onto their copies of the tally.
 Chit order is not particularly important from a theoretical standpoint.
 But in an actual implementation, it is very helpful.